bkushigian/bkushigian.github.io/_posts/2024-07-03-poker-diaries-volume-2.md

 >>> r.plot()
 ```

+I begin by importing my library, giving it the easy-to-type handle `ar` (this is
+short for `aggregation.report`).
+Then I load up the aggregation report output by
+Pio (located at `"/Users/benku/DPS/PiousStrats/reports/SimpleTree/3BP/b66/SBvBTN/Root"`)
+as an `AggregationReport` object that I name `r`.
+I use `r.describe()` to get a
+quick overview (this shows that there are 1755 different flops, with a mean EV
+of 126.01 chips, and that across all boards the smallblind cbet about 51.7% of
-The last line I ask to plot the data, which produces the following plot:
+the time).
+Finally in the last line I ask to plot the data, which produces the
+following plot:

 <div markdown="1" style="margin:1em; margin-top:2em;" >
 ![Pious Plotting an Aggregation Report](/assets/img/poker_diaries/002_pious_SBvBTN_3bp_all_boards.png)
 </div>

 Each color corresponds to a different board texture, and different sizes
 correspond to different high cards on the flop.
-The largest points are A-high boards,
+The largest points are A-high
-while smaller points correspond to smaller boards.
-Yellow/Orange boards are
+boards, while smaller points correspond to smaller boards.
+Yellow/Orange boards
-monotone boards, while greener boards are connected boards.
+are monotone boards, while greener boards are connected boards.
 Blue boards are
 paired and trip boards.
 The colors aren't perfect just yet...it's hard to find
 20 distinct colors that each mean something and 'make sense together', but I'll
 iron that out.
 But it's easy to see patterns right away.
 For instance, flush